 010 Editor contains a number of themes which are a set of colors for all the various user interface elements in the program.
 Some themes have dark backgrounds, called dark themes, and some themes have light backgrounds, called light themes.
-The Theme/Colors Options dialog allows choosing a theme and a theme can also be chosen in the Welcome dialog displayed when 010 Editor is run for the first time.
+The Theme/Colors Options dialog allows choosing a theme and a theme can also be chosen in the Welcome dialog displayed when 010 Editor is run for the first time or with the 'View > Theme' menu.
 Open the Theme/Color Options dialog by clicking 'Tools > Options...' and selecting Theme/Colors from the list.
 Styles for all the Syntax Highlighting rules are also controlled by this dialog.
 New themes can be created and the individual colors in the themes can be customized.
 The following themes are available:

-- Starry Sky The default theme with a darker background which some users may find gives less eye strain when used in low-light conditions (nighttime). - Morning Sky The standard light theme with a white background.
+• Sunset Sky - The default theme with a darker background which some users may find gives less eye strain when used in low-light conditions (nighttime).